jsgro/single_cell_portal_core/NON_CONTAINERIZED_DEV_README.md

 ```
   -
     - Change directories back to `single_cell_portal_core`
-9. Run `yarn install`
+10. Run `yarn install`
-10. Run `./rails_local_setup.rb` to will write out required variables into an shell env file (using your Broad username
+11. Run `./rails_local_setup.rb` to will write out required variables into an shell env file (using your Broad username
 to determine which `vault` paths to read from).
-11. Run the source command the script outputs -- this will export those needed variables into the current shell
+12. Run the source command the script outputs -- this will export those needed variables into the current shell
-12. Add `config/certs/localhost.crt` to your system's trusted certificates.
+13. Add `config/certs/localhost.crt` to your system's trusted certificates.
   -  Automatic route (preferred), run `sudo security add-trusted-cert -d -r trustAsRoot -k /Library/Keychains/System.keychain config/certs/localhost.crt`
   - Manual route (alternative): On macOS, drag the certificate file into the Keychain Access app, use the "System" keychain, and the "Certificates" category.
 Then left click on the newly added certificate in the Keychain Access app, click "Get Info", then toggle open the "Trust" section, then set "When using this certificate" to "Always Trust" rather than "Use System Defaults"; and ensure "Always Trust" also gets set on all other drop-down menus in the "Trust" section.
-12. Run `rails s`
+14. Run `rails s`
-13. If you're developing JS, for hot module replacement and live reload, in a separate terminal, run `bin/vite dev`
+15. If you're developing JS, for hot module replacement and live reload, in a separate terminal, run `bin/vite dev`
-14. If you are working on functionality that involves delayed jobs, like uploading data:
+16. If you are working on functionality that involves delayed jobs, like uploading data:
     * In another terminal, run the source command output in step 7
     * run `rails jobs:work`
-15. You're all set!
+17. You're all set!
 You can now go to https://localhost:3000 and see the website.
-16. Confirm you can sign in and upload a file
+18. Confirm you can sign in and upload a file

 ## REGULAR DEVELOPMENT
-Adding `source <<path-to-single-cell-portal-core>>/config/secrets/.source_env.bash` to your .bash_profile will source the
+Adding `source <<path-to-single-cell-portal-core>>/config/secrets/.source_env.bash` to your .zschrc or .bash_profile will source the
 secrets read from Vault to each new shell, saving you the trouble of rerunning the setup process every time you open a
 new shell.